remykarem/remykarem.github.io/books/networking-book/src/socket.md

 - Data sent to unix socket never gets lost
 - Use them to communicate between processes on the same computer

+## Sockets

+Sockets are gateways between applications and the network.
+Data is sent from application to socket.
+Sockets have an associated port number with them.

+OS can take care of explicitly specifying a port.
+THis is called ephemeral ports, i.e.e OS will bind a socket to a port dynamically